 Test optional means you do not need a test score attached to your application for your application to be considered complete and reviewed for admission.
 It does not mean that students without a test score will be reviewed in the same way, despite what some colleges advertise.
 Unfortunately, human judgment will still play a huge role in admission decisions during this coming application cycle.
 So much so that many admission reps at selective schools have shared with KMAC that if they took all of their applicants and spread them out in a room again, they are likely to select completely different students because the majority of their applicants are so similar in grades, test scores, resumes, and awards.

 What we have witnessed repeatedly is that students who submitted test scores, even when their scores were slightly below the average for a school, have been granted acceptance at a much higher rate than students who do...

-If money is a factor when considering colleges and your child's future as it is for most families, figuring out what schools to apply for ahead of time is crucial.
+If money is a factor when going through the college selection process and planning your child's future, as it is for most families, figuring out what schools to apply for ahead of time is crucial.
 The types of school that your child applies to can determine how much money they are awarded.
 There are some schools that are very generous with the money they award, and there are others that are not.

 Often, really elite and selective schools aren't that generous because they have a waiting list.
 They don't need to incentivize students to attend— if you don't want to take that...